serv/fourchanify/README.md

 # Fourchanify

-Fourchanify lets you download images for a 4chan thread from your terminal.
+Fourchanify lets you download images from a 4chan thread from your terminal.

 ## Installation